-Often, cruise lines are involved with some of the shore activities that are arranged at certain times when ships are docked at a port.
-If the cruise ship was overseeing, for example, a shopping area that was arranged and set up at a port, it is very likely that they are responsible, especially if the area had any level of disrepair.
+Cruise lines are often involved with some of the shore activities arranged at certain times when ships are docked at a port.
+Suppose the cruise ship was overseeing, for example, a shopping area that was arranged and set up at a port.
+In that case, they are likely responsible, especially if the area had any level of disrepair.
 It is best to check with an attorney to discuss the details as to whether the cruise line was in charge of operating any property on shore or during an excursion at the port city and, therefore, may be liable for your injury.

 I was pushed from a dock by another passenger on the cruise.
 Is this injury solely the responsibility of the other passenger, or could I hold the cruise liner liable as well?

-A cruise line can be liable for many passenger injuries that occur at the hands of other passengers.
-A couple of these ways can include overcrowding certain parts of the ship—such as a lack of organization while leaving the ship—leading to pushing and shoving, or assault from another passenger or crew member—such as being actively pushed off the dock—wherein the ship’s lack of security led to your injury.
-Of course, in any case you were injured, you should speak to an attorney to find out where the responsibility lies.
-Finding this liability is one of the most difficult parts of an injury case, and an experienced attorney can help to streamline the process.
+A cruise line can be liable for many passenger injuries at other passengers’ hands.
+A couple of these ways can include overcrowding certain parts of the ship—such as a lack of organization while leaving the ship—leading to pushing and shoving or assault from another passenger or crew member—such as being actively pushed off the dock—wherein the ship’s lack of security led to your injury.
+Of course, if you were injured, you should speak to an attorney to determine the responsibility.
+Finding this liability is one of the most difficult parts of an injury case, and an experienced attorney can help streamline the process.

-If the cruise line actively sponsors or provided the excursion equipment, then it was absolutely their responsibility to ensure that the staff was trained to help you use it and the equipment itself was in top shape.
-You should request a copy of the waiver or bring the one you have to a consultation with a Louis A. Vucci, P.A. attorney so we can discuss your options with you.
+If the cruise line actively sponsors or provides the excursion equipment, then it is their responsibility to ensure that the staff was trained to help you use it and that the equipment itself is in top shape.
+You should request a copy of the waiver or bring the one you have to a consultation with Louis A. Vucci, P.A. attorney, so we can discuss your options.
 Depending on the wording of the waiver, you may or may not be able to press charges against the cruise liner.
-If the cruise liner cannot be held responsible, then the manufacturer of the equipment or the excursion staff may be.
+If the cruise liner cannot be held responsible, then the equipment manufacturer or the excursion staff may be.

 During an excursion, a cruiseliner-sponsored bus carrying myself and other passengers crashed, injuring me.
 Who is responsible for this accident?